awsdocs/aws-control-tower-guide/doc_source/drift.md

 ## Moved Member Account<a name="drift-account-moved"></a>

+This type of drift occurs on the account rather than the OU\.
 This type of drift can occur when an AWS Control Tower member account, the audit account, or the log archive account is moved from a registered AWS Control Tower OU to any other OU\.
 The following is an example of the Amazon SNS notification when this type of drift is detected\.

 ```
 {